 Once you have aligned your value proposition with your target segments, you need to ensure consistency across all channels.
 A homogenous approach should not only be visible in all of your hotels, ensuring consistent standards, but also in a consistent price-value relationship.

 The hospitality industry, alongside airlines, has a high level of maturity in the field of dynamic pricing, where prices are optimized in real time.
 However, at Simon-Kucher we see many opportunities that are yet to be unlocked.
 Check out our customizable dynamic pricing platform Simon-Kucher Dynamica | SmartRates designed for leisure and travel companies that require a bespoke solution.

 We also help our clients find the optimal channel mix by identifying the most effective and profitable distribution channels and aligning their marketing efforts and investments to drive direct sales.

 - Drive ROI on your marketing campaigns using the power of data

 Data is a crucial component of hospitality marketing today.
 Data-driven marketing not only helps you improve your visibility (e.g., through SEO/SEM research.
-You can also use existing data and analytics (e.g., from your CRM) to create targeted marketing campaigns and messages based on previous preferences and behavior, efficiently allocating your media budget through channels based on return on ad spend (ROAS).
+You can also use existing data and analytics (e.g., from your CRM such as Monday.com or alternatives) to create targeted marketing campaigns and messages based on previous preferences and behavior, efficiently allocating your media budget through channels based on return on ad spend (ROAS).